Ernest Pollard (rugby league): Representative honours

+Coaching career

+In September 1950, Pollard was appointed as coach by York.

 Personal life

 Ernest Pollard was the father of the Wakefield RFC rugby union footballer from 1956 to 1958, Anthony Pollard.
 He was the younger brother of the rugby league footballer Charles Pollard, and the older brother of the Wakefield Trinity of the 1930s Lionel Pollard, and was the uncle of the rugby league footballer, Roy Pollard, Oxford University RFC, Wakefield RFC, Colwyn Bay RFC and North Wales rugby (captain) rugby union footballer.